 When you first start, it may seem tempting to do everything yourself.
 You may have heard that sweat equity is how to get ahead fast, but it’s not.
 Here are some of the most common issues that can arise when investors try to handle everything themselves:

-- Time Constraints: Real estate investing is a time-intensive endeavor, and trying to do everything yourself will be overwhelming.
+- Time Constraints: Real estate investing is time-intensive, and trying to do everything yourself will be overwhelming.
 Investors who take on too much may find they cannot keep up with the day-to-day demands of managing their properties.

 - Difficult to Scale: You can only do so much; as you scale, your progress will be held back by your ability to get to everything.
 It is tempting to say that you will bring on help as the workload increases, but that is harder to do.
 It’s better to get help early and learn how to manage everything before you are overwhelmed.